aruizdealarcon/ipetikzmod/README.md

 However, many times we do not want to get rid of those guide lines in case we need to fix a drawing in the future.

 Therefore, we have included a color named _DoNotExport_.
-No figures with this color will appear in the exported TikZ code.
+No figures with this color will appear in the exported TikZ code, even if they are selected.

 For example, in the following setting, the diagonal lines are set up with the DoNotExport color, and therefore will not appear in the final TikZ code: